teampopwork/PopWork/docs/getting_started.md

 # Getting Started
 Hey, YourLocalMoon speaking.
-Welcome to **PopWork**, a community version of *PopCap*'s SexyAppFramework!
+Welcome to **PopLib**, a community version of *PopCap*'s SexyAppFramework!

-## Building PopWork
+## Building PopLib
 ### Preparing
-Building **PopWork** is actually very simple.
+Building **PopLib** is actually very simple.
 It's like any *CMake* project!
 Just make sure you got these installed:
 - Git
 - CMake (latest)
 - Visual Studio 2022 (required for building!)